 Allow people to help you and try to make things as simple as possible.
 Give yourself time to heal and adjust to this new life, and try to enjoy every moment!

-I would love to hear about your experience during your first week home, and if any of these tips helped you!
-Also, if you have any other tips and tricks that I left out please leave them below to help out other struggling moms seeing this!
+I would love to hear about your experience with postpartum recovery, and if any of these tips helped you!
+Also, if you have any other tips and tricks that I left out please leave them below to help out other deserving moms seeing this!

 Some links on this page are affiliate links.
 As an affiliate, I earn from qualifying purchases.